-- A. submit your concern online via the Blackmores Group 'Speak Up' platform powered by WHISPLI located at Speak-Up-Platform (reports submitted through this platform will generally be referred to the Compliance Officer and the Customer Secretary), and still be entitled to protection under the Corporations Act. - Alternatively, you can choose to use a pseudonym to make your disclosure if you are not comfortable making one in your own name. - In such instances, we suggest you still maintain ongoing two-way communication with the Blackmores Group Member and provide a means of contacting you anonymously, to ensure the Blackmores Group Member can properly investigate your disclosure and provide feedback to you during the course of the investigation. - B. send your concern in writing, in an envelope marked 'CONFIDENTIAL' to: Compliance Officer Blackmores Limited PO Box 1725 Warriewood NSW 2102
+- submit your concern online via the Blackmores Group 'Speak Up' platform powered by WHISPLI located at the Speak-Up-Platform (reports submitted through this platform will be referred to the Head of Compliance), and still be entitled to protection under the Corporations Act. - Alternatively, you can choose to remain anonymous or use a pseudonym to make your disclosure if you are not comfortable making one in your own name.
+In such instances, we suggest you still maintain ongoing two-way communication with the Blackmores Group Member and provide a means of contacting you anonymously, to ensure the Blackmores Group Member can properly investigate your disclosure and provide feedback to you during the course of the investigation. - 2. send your concern in writing, in an envelope marked 'CONFIDENTIAL' to: - Compliance Officer Blackmores Limited PO Box 1725

+Warriewood NSW 2102

-You can choose to remain anonymous even after making your disclosure, both during the course of the investigation of your disclosure (see Section 6), when receiving updates on the status of your disclosure and after the investigation is finalised.
+You can choose to remain anonymous even after making your disclosure, both during the course of the investigation of your disclosure (see Section 7), when receiving updates on the status of your disclosure and after the investigation is finalised.

-Additional contacts
+5.3 Additional contacts

-Alternatively, at law you will still qualify for protection if you make your disclosure to any of the following:
+Alternatively, bylaw you will still qualify for protection if you make your disclosure to any of the following:

-- A. an officer of a Blackmores Group Member (ie a director or company secretary); - B. a senior manager of a Blackmores Group Member (ie a person that makes or participates in making decisions that affect the whole, or a substantial part, of the business of a Blackmores Group Member or has the capacity to significantly affect the financial standing of a Blackmores Group Member).
-For the purposes of this policy, the senior managers include the following: - i. a Blackmores Board Member; - ii. a Blackmores Executive Team Member; - iv. a Country Manager; - v. a Human Resources Director; - vii. the Head of Business Improvement and Assurance within the Governance Team; - viii. the Company Solicitor identified in the Annual Report of Blackmores; and - ix. the Blackmores Group Legal Counsel; - C. a Blackmores Group Member's internal or external auditor, Deloitte, or a member of the audit team; - D. an actuary of a Blackmores Group Member (if any); - E. a legal practitioner for the purpose of obtaining legal advice or representation in relation to the operation of the Corporations Act (even if the legal practitioner subsequently concludes that the information does not relate to Reportable Conduct); - F. the Australian Securities and Investments Commission (ASIC); and - G. the Australian Prudential Regulatory Authority (APRA).
+- a) an officer of a Blackmores Group Member (i.e., a director); - b) a senior manager of a Blackmores Group Member (i.e., a person that makes or participates in making decisions that affect the whole, or a substantial part, of the business of a Blackmores Group Member or has the capacity to significantly affect the financial standing of a Blackmores Group Member).

+For the purposes of this Policy, the senior managers include the following:

+- i. a Blackmores Board Member; - ii. a Blackmores Executive Team Member; - iii. a Country Manager; - iv. a People and Culture Director; - v.
+Blackmores Group Legal Director; - c) Blackmores Group Member's internal (PwC) or external auditor (KPMG); - d) an actuary of a Blackmores Group Member (if any); - e) a legal practitioner for the purpose of obtaining legal advice or representation in relation to the operation of the Corporations Act (even if the legal practitioner subsequently concludes that the information does not relate to Reportable Conduct); - f) the Australian Securities and Investments Commission (ASIC); and - g) the Australian Prudential Regulatory Authority (APRA).